 There is significant opportunity to increase the level of satisfaction and security in workers’ compensation settlement cases.
 According to a pair of studies, it’s just a matter of better education regarding the use of Structured Settlements.

-A study three years ago echoed the findings of a survey six years before; when people are informed about the benefits of structured settlements, the majority will at least consider the option.
+Two studies echoed the same findings; when people are informed about the benefits of structured settlements, the majority will at least consider the option.
 The reports also show that the people who are most influential to individuals faced with an injury award — attorneys — are either unaware of, or just don’t tell their clients about alternatives to lump sum payments.
 The surveys also found that many people who choose lump sum payments become increasingly sorry about that choice as the years go by.

 Many Not Aware Of Structured Settlements